appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/create-query-module.md

 6. Publish the query module.

+Now, with these steps, you have successfully created a query module within your package.

 ## Passing Inputs

 To customize the query based on your app's needs, follow these steps to pass input values from any app to the query module for dynamic updates: